Bolesław Leśmian: Life

 Bolesław Leśmian was born on 22 January 1877 in Warsaw, Congress Poland, Russian Empire, to a Polonized Jewish family.
-He spent his childhood and youth in Kyiv, where he graduated from the law faculty of Saint Vladimir University.
+He spent his childhood and youth in Kiev, where he graduated from the law faculty of Saint Vladimir University.
 In 1901 he returned to Warsaw.
 From there, he visited various European cities, including Munich and Paris, where he married painter Zofia Chylińska.
 Heavily influenced by French modernists, Leśmian returned to Warsaw, where he became cofounder of an experimental Artistic Theatre.
 There he also met one of his closest friends, Zenon Przesmycki, with whom he became involved in the publication of Chimera, an art newspaper.

 Although he made his debut in 1895 (a series of poems published in Wędrowiec magazine), his works initially went unnoticed.
 To sound "more Polish", Leśmian adopted a slightly modified version of his surname which included typically Polish sounds (previously it had been Lesman).
 According to various conflicting sources, the author of the pen-name which eventually became his official surname was either the known poet and poet's uncle Antoni Lange, or a renowned bon-vivant of Warsaw, Franc Fiszer.
 The first booklet issued in Warsaw in 1912 (Sad Rozstajny) did not bring him much publicity either, and in 1912 Leśmian moved back to France.
 He returned in 1914.

 From 1918 until 1934, he worked as a notary of large landed estates in Hrubieszów and then as a lawyer in Zamość.
 At the same time he published the best known of his books: Łąka (The Meadow, 1920) and Napój cienisty (Shadowy Drink, 1936).
 In 1933, he was accepted as a permanent member of the Polish Academy of Literature.
 In 1935, he moved back to Warsaw, where he died two years later.
 He is buried in Powązki Cemetery, in the Alley of the Meritorious, among other notable Polish writers, politicians and military men.

 Leśmian and Chylińska had two daughters, one of who, Wanda "Dunia" Leśmianówna, would later marry British adventurer and traveller Denis Hills.
 Actress and singer Gillian Hills - famous for her brief appearances in Antonioni's Blowup and Kubrick's A Clockwork Orange in two similar scenes - was born of this marriage in 1944.
 Leśmian was nephew of the famous poet and writer of the Young Poland movement, Antoni Lange, and the cousin of another notable poet of the epoch, Jan Brzechwa.